-Name Age Present Principal Occupation, Employment History and Expertise

-Ranjit C. Singh 60

-Mr. Singh has been a director since August 2000, and served as Chair of the Board of Directors from December 2001 to June 2007.
+Name Age Present Principal Occupation, Employment History and Expertise Ranjit C. Singh 61 Mr. Singh has been a director since August 2000, and served as Chair of the Board of Directors from December 2001 to June 2007.
 Mr. Singh is currently Chief Executive Officer of CSR Consulting Group, which provides business and technology consulting services.
 He previously served as President and Chief Executive Officer of Aptara, Inc. (formerly known as Tech Books), a content outsourcing services company, from February 2003 until July 2008.
 From February 2002 to February 2003, Mr. Singh served as President and Chief Executive Officer of Reliacast Inc., a video streaming software and services company.
 Prior to that, he was President and Chief Operating Officer of ContentGuard, which develops and markets digital property rights software.
 Before joining ContentGuard earlier in 2000, Mr. Singh worked for Xerox as a corporate Senior Vice President in various assignments related to software businesses.
-Mr. Singh joined Xerox in 1997, having come from Citibank where he was Vice President of Global Distributed Computing.
+Mr. Singh joined Xerox in 1997, having been employed by Citibank where he was Vice President of Global Distributed Computing.
 Prior to that, he was a principal at two start-up companies and also held executive positions at Data General and Digital Equipment Corporation.
-Mr. Singh has been nominated for re-election to our Board of Directors because of his experience with technology-based companies.

-Bradford T. Whitmore 55

-Mr. Whitmore has been a director since June 2007 and Chair of the Board of Directors since March 2010.
+Mr. Singh has been nominated for re-election to our Board of Directors because of his experience as an executive of growing technology-based companies.
+Bradford T. Whitmore 56 Mr. Whitmore has been a director since June 2007 and Chair of the Board of Directors since March 2010.
 Since 1985, he has been the Managing Partner of Grace Brothers, Ltd., an investment firm which holds approximately 3% of the outstanding shares of our common stock.
-In addition, Mr. Whitmore holds slightly less than 27% of the outstanding shares of our common stock.
-Within the past five years, Mr. Whitmore has served as a director of several non-public companies and not-for-profit organizations.
-Mr. Whitmore has been nominated for re-election to our Board of Directors because of his corporate development expertise.
+Mr. Whitmore and Grace Brothers, Ltd. collectively hold slightly less than 30% of the outstanding shares of our common corporate development expertise.